skanehira/ramparts/docs/api.md

 This document provides detailed information about the Ramparts REST API server mode.

+## Server Mode Overview

+Think of Ramparts server mode as your security scanner running as a service instead of a one-off command.
+While `ramparts scan` is great for quick checks, the server mode gives you a REST API that your applications, CI/CD pipelines, and monitoring systems can talk to.

+### When Should You Use Server Mode?

+If you're running `ramparts scan` more than once, you probably want server mode.
+Here are some common scenarios:

+**You're building CI/CD pipelines** and want to fail builds when MCP servers have critical security issues.
+Instead of installing and running the CLI in every pipeline, just POST to `/scan` and check the response.

+**Your team is using multiple MCP servers** and you want a centralized way to monitor their security posture.
+Start one Ramparts server, point it at all your MCP endpoints, and you've got a security dashboard.

+**You're integrating security scanning into an existing application.** Maybe you're building a developer portal that needs to show MCP server security status, or you want to automatically scan servers when they're added to your system.

+**You need scheduled scanning** without setting up complex cron jobs.
+The API makes it easy to build simple monitoring scripts that run regular scans and send alerts when issues are found.

+### What You Get

+Server mode handles multiple requests concurrently, so your team can scan different servers simultaneously without waiting.
+The JSON responses are consistent and easy to parse, making it simple to build automation around the results.

+You also get health check endpoints for monitoring, batch scanning for efficiency, and all the same security detection capabilities as the CLI—just wrapped in a REST API that plays nicely with modern development workflows.

 ## Starting the Server

 Start Ramparts as a REST API server for continuous monitoring and integration with other systems: